Zmrihawy/Webutvikling-project3/README.md

 Then select a test file to begin running it.

 ### Chai Mocha Testing
-We have implemented backend tests using chai, mocha and supertests.
+We have implemented backend tests using chai, mocha and super-tests.
 With these framework, we can automatically check that the responds our backend returns are as expected.
-With supertest we can actually start an instance of our server and make request to it.
-Ofcourse, our mongodb instance has to be in reach for this to work.
+With super-test we can actually start an instance of our server and make request to it.
+Of course, our mongodb instance has to be in reach for this to work.
 To run the tests, make sure you are on the NTNU net, go to the server folder, then run `npm test`.